Improve peer-to-peer connectivity

 While Teku is good at finding peers, changes to your network configuration can help improve your peer count.

-Advertising your public IP address
+Advertise your public IP address

 If you are using a NAT, it's easier to get peers by advertising your public address to the network.
 Use the